it-sd-sqc/sqc-project-MintyTime/.github/docs/proposal.md

 Book Data
 ====================
-This is a description of the project
+This project will show a book and show items of interest.

 Data Source
 ---------------------